“What’s Your Fee?” for Weddings and Parties

-Speaking of services, whenever you’re shopping do you ever hear this?
+Speaking of services, have you ever heard this?
 “Price, Value, Service — you can have any two, but you must compromise on the third.”
-This is what I’ve been told, but it seems a little too simplistic to be useful most of the time.

-It’s like the general saying, “You get what you pay for”.
+It’s like the familiar saying, “You get what you pay for”.
 Sure, this might sometimes seem true, in hindsight, but instead I’m inclined to believe “You get what you get, and you pay what you pay”.

-My point is that any relationship between “what you get” and “what you pay” might seem clear but only afterward, and it’s not much help guiding what you’re going to select.
 Same with those vague notions “price”, “value”, and “service”.
 None of us should make decisions based on such flimsy ideas as these, that can mean just about anything in actual practice.

 So what should guide our decisions?
 Tell you in a minute.